Date of Award:

 The Kettle River Bridge is a historical steel cantilevered deck arched Pratt truss bridge.
 The bridge was instrumented with 151 strain gauges on various floor and truss members along with eight displacement gauges strategically placed along the truss.
 All gauges were read simultaneously as the bridge underwent non-destructive live loading.
 The recorded gauge readings were analyzed to determine bridge behavior and then used in the assistance of calibrating a working finite-element model.

 After a working model was verified the distribution factors for the interior and exterior floor stringers were determined.
 By using the controlling distribution factor, a load rating for the bridge was determined for both inventory and operating.
 The distribution factors and load ratings determined using the working finite-element model were then compared to the AAHSTO LRFD specifications.

-Laurendeau, Matthew P., "Live-Load Testing and Finite-Element Analysis of a Steel Cantilever Deck Arched Pratt Truss Bridge for the Long-Term Bridge Performance Program" (2011).
+Laurendeau, Matthew P., "Live-Load Testing and Finite-Element Analysis of a Steel Cantilevered Deck Arched Pratt Truss Bridge for the Long-Term Bridge Performance Program" (2011).
 All Graduate Theses and Dissertations.
-Paper 904.
+904.